 For travel to conduct temporary business in the United States.

 Visit U.S. Visa Information for Foreign Travelers for further information.

 - Apply early!
 Apply at least three to four months before your planned travel date.

 - Complete your application fully and accurately.

-- Provide evidence that you intend to return to your country of residence, and/or binding or sufficient ties to your home country or permanent residence abroad.
+- Provide evidence of your intention to return to your country of residence, and/or binding or sufficient ties to your home country or permanent residence abroad.

-- Provide proof of professional scientific and/or educational status, ECS membership and meeting registration.
+- Include proof of professional scientific and/or educational status, ECS membership, and ECS meeting registration.

 The mission of The Electrochemical Society is to advance theory and practice at the forefront of electrochemical and solid state science and technology.
-To do this, ECS encourages international participation in our meetings and we would like to offer assistance for your questions about international travel.
-Contact firstname.lastname@example.org today.
+To do this, ECS encourages international participation in our meetings.
+Please do not hesitate to contact us at email@example.com regarding questions about international travel.